jonborg/ThumbnailGenerator/README.txt

 This is an instructions manual for v1.1.0. of Thumbnail Generator

+----------Added features for v1.2.1-----------
+- Thumbnail font is now locally loaded.
+Now is not required to have the font installed on PC.

 ----------Added features for v1.2.0-----------
 - Enabled text search when selecting fighters on their dropdowns;
 - Errors during Thumbnail creation via file does not interrupt the parsing of the file anymore;